 "New Jersey's governor cut $1.6 billion from public education while handing out $2.1 billion in corporate tax breaks, more than the entire previous decade."

-New Jersey State AFL-CIO on Tuesday, April 30th, 2013 in a Facebook page post
+AFL-CIO of New Jersey on Tuesday, April 30th, 2013 in a Facebook page post

 NJ AFL-CIO claims Chris Christie cut education funding by $1.6B while giving out $2B in corporate tax breaks

 The attack ad game for New Jersey’s gubernatorial contest in November has a new player.

 Enter the state AFL-CIO, which has a meme on its Facebook page that links Gov. Chris Christie to big business and paints him as an enemy of education.
 A meme is an idea or concept shared via social media.

 The meme declares, "New Jersey's governor cut $1.6 billion from public education while handing out $2.1 billion in corporate tax breaks, more than the entire previous decade," with a prominent picture of a dazed-looking Christie in the middle.

 The picture may not be the most flattering, but the claims in it are hard facts: New Jersey’s governor did cut education by a significant amount, and his actions have resulted in tax break largesse for businesses.

 Let’s begin by reviewing the education funding claim.

 Christie cut education funding, but not by $1.6 billion.